FMMT666/ncEFI/README.md

 ---
 ## Requirements

-t.b.d...

-...
+- Python 3.x

-Only for the viewer:
+Only for 'ncEFIDisp2', the viewer:
+ - wxPython
  - PyOpenGL
  - PyOpenGL_accelerate

+The main app 'ncEFI' does not need any additional libraries, it even comes with its own vector math lib (yes, another big lol, I know :)

+All of the above are available via pip.

-### Windows specific issues
+### Windows
 Installing PyOpenGL via pip will not work.
 Use the [binaries from here][1] instead and make sure they match your Python version AND your system.
 Either 32 or 64 bits.